16-supritha/Digital_Electronics_Internship/readme.md

 # Definition

-A 2:1 multiplexer (also written as 2-to-1 MUX) is a combinational logic circuit that selects one of two input signals and forwards it to a single output line.
+A 2:1 multiplexer  is a combinational logic circuit that selects one of two input signals and forwards it to a single output line.
 The selection is controlled by a single select input (S).

 ![mux](https://github.com/user-attachments/assets/492e0214-1d65-4a04-bcdf-af0b2a02cbc1)
 ![TT](https://github.com/user-attachments/assets/de95ca91-2fd7-41e7-bc18-1817c72bd742)